3D-2D transition in mode-I fracture microbranching in a perturbed hexagonal close-packed lattice: Introduction

-The large scale simulations allow us for the first time to perform three-dimensional (3D) simulations, attacking the microbranching phenomena which is, at its heart, a 3D phenomena~\cite{review,fineberg_sharon2,kolvin}, by taking the $\order\left(10^4\right)$ particle mesh and adding a third dimension with $N_Z\approx100$.
-The two basic questions that we want to study using our 3D simulations are: \begin{enumerate}[(i)] \item Checking the reliability of the previous 2D simulations, investigating how well the 2D description reproduces the behavior of the more realistic 3D models; \item Studying for the first time the direct 3D experimental features of the microbranches, which have not previously been modeled. \end{enumerate} Our simulations consist of $\approx3\cdot10^6$ atoms, which include $1.7\cdot10^7$ bonds (central force-laws), and $\approx3.4\cdot10^7$ 3-body interactions (see the supplemental material for the parameter of the 3-body potential that was used).
-These simulations can be performed in reasonable run times by using parallel GPU computing with CUDA.
-We note that 3D fracture molecular-dynamics simulations, containing large number of atoms, have been studied previously using Lennard-Jones potentials~\cite{abraham1,abraham2}, but intensive study concerning the features of the the 3D instability and the features of the microbranches have not yet been studied.
+The large scale simulations allow us for the first time to perform three-dimensional (3D) simulations, attacking the microbranching phenomenon which is, at its heart, a 3D phenomenon~\cite{review,fineberg_sharon2,kolvin}, by taking the $\order\left(10^4\right)$ particle mesh and adding a third dimension with $N_Z\approx100$.
+The two basic questions that we address using our 3D simulations are: \begin{enumerate}[(i)] \item Checking the reliability of the previous 2D simulations, investigating how well the 2D description reproduces the behavior of the more realistic 3D models; \item Studying for the first time the direct 3D experimental features of the microbranches, which have not previously been modeled. \end{enumerate} We note that several 3D fracture molecular-dynamics simulations, containing large numbers of atoms, have been studied previously using different potentials (for example, see~\cite{abraham1,abraham2,review3d}), but intensive study concerning the features of the 3D instability and the features of the microbranches have not yet been studied.
+It is important to note that atomistic simulations cannot reproduce the fracture patterns on the real physical length scales, of the experiments.
+However, they try to reproduce {\em scaled} results and scaled structures of the real fracture length scales.